 The introduction of The Phosphorus (Use in Agriculture) Regulations (Northern Ireland) 2006 has contributed to a reduction in phosphorus from agricultural activities, in conjunction with ongoing improvements in domestic wastewater treatment through investment by Northern Ireland Water.
-From the low of 0.047 mg/l reported in 2012, levels of soluble reactive phosphorus in the 93 Surveillance Rivers have increased to 0.073 mg/l in 2022.
+However, from the low of 0.047 mg/l reported in 2012, levels of soluble reactive phosphorus in the 93 Surveillance Rivers have increased to 0.062 mg/l in 2023.